 19 March to 24 July 2021

-Lisa Keiko Kirton, Jonathan Meuli, Isao Miura, Nana Shiomi, Hakan Topal
+Lisa Keiko Kirton, Jonathan Meuli, Isao Miura, Nana Shiomi, Yo Thom, Hakan Topal

 Japan: water features artists who have been thinking for a long time about the effects of water in Japan.
 The purity of water is essential for so much of Japanese culture, from food through to paper-making.
 And yet water is an increasingly endangered resource.
 Here we have images showing its glass-like reflective qualities, its clear rippling rhythms, and its torrential, potentially dangerous power.
 There is much to be concerned about, much to celebrate and much we can learn from.

-Three of the artists, Isao Miura, Lisa Keiko Kirton and Nana Shiomi are of Japanese origin, and are now living in London.
+Four of the artists, Isao Miura, Lisa Keiko Kirton and Nana Shiomi and Yo Thom are of Japanese origin, and three are now living in London.
+Yo Thom lives in Dorset.
 Hakan Topal is Turkish, living in New York, and has conducted two residencies in Japan to look at the effects of the Tsunamis.
 Jonathan Meuli is an exception in that he is a British painter living in Glasgow.
 However, Japanese art has profoundly influenced him, causing him to consider the consequences of increasing water-flows around the world.